-In days of old, oxtails came from oxen, but today they are simply the tails of beef cattle or veal of both genders.
-Eating oxtails date back as far as the consumption of beef when all of an animal was used and no part went to waste.
+In days of old, oxtail came from oxen, but today it is simply the tail of beef cattle or veal of both genders.
+Eating oxtails dates back as far as the consumption of beef when all of an animal was used and no part went to waste.
 The tail made a wonderfully hearty soup that stretched a small amount of meat with the addition of any variety of vegetables.
-Oxtail soup has become comfort food for many, it's no wonder so many people are wondering how to cook oxtail.
+Oxtail soup has become comfort food for many.

-Cooks around the world have long made use of oxtails with variations on a theme.
+Cooks across the globe have long made use of oxtails with variations on a theme.
 Today, upscale chefs are rediscovering oxtails to the nostalgic delight of older patrons and the wonder of the younger crowd who consider it an exotic meat.
-Because of the tail's makeup, however, it does need to be cooked in certain ways for the best results.
+Because of the tail's high amount of bone and cartilage and small amount of meat, it does need to be cooked in certain ways for the best results.

-Whereas oxtails used to be considered a "throwaway" meat, often free for the asking or close to it, it is now one of the higher priced cuts of meat, reaching several dollars a pound.
-You may also have to put an order in ahead of time—the availability will depend on supply and demand in your area.
+Whereas oxtails used to be considered a "throwaway" meat, often free for the asking (or close to it), it is now one of the higher priced cuts of meat, reaching several dollars a pound.
+You may have to put in an order ahead of time as the availability will depend on supply and demand in your area.
 After all, there is only one tail per cow.
-(If you have difficulty finding oxtails in your locale, you may substitute meaty veal or beef neck, short rib, shank or other various soup bones, but do not expect quite as robust a flavor.)
+(If you have difficulty finding oxtails in your locale, you can substitute meaty veal or beef neck, short rib, shank, or other various soup bones, but do not expect quite as robust a flavor.)

-Oxtail is sold in sections, and since oxtail is really a tail, it is thick at one end and thin at the other, so you will get some pieces that are meatier than others.
-With the oxtail being mainly bone, cartilage, and connective tissue, it has very little meat.
-This is why it benefits from slow cooking in the moist heat.
+Oxtail is sold in sections, and since oxtail is really a tail, it is thick at one end and thin at the other, so you will get some pieces that are meatier.
+But keep in mind that since the oxtail consists of mainly bone, cartilage, and connective tissue, it has very little meat overall.